swirl-lady/auth0-assistant0/README.md

 ## Assistant0: An AI Personal Assistant Secured with Auth0

-Imagine an AI personal assistant that consolidates your digital life by dynamically accessing multiple tools to help you stay organized and efficient.
-Here’s how it could work:
+Assistant0 an AI personal assistant that consolidates your digital life by dynamically accessing multiple tools to help you stay organized and efficient.
+Here’s some of the features that can be implemented:

 1. **Gmail Integration:** The assistant regularly scans your inbox to generate concise summaries.
 It highlights urgent emails, categorizes conversations by importance, and even suggests drafts for quick replies.
 2. **Calendar Management:** By interfacing with your calendar, it can remind you of upcoming meetings, check for scheduling conflicts, and even propose the best time slots for new appointments based on your availability.